paytaca/paperwallet/README.md

 npm run dev

 ## 🔐Security Note
-All key generation and and ancryption are done client-side.
+All key generation and ecryption are done client-side.